expo/expo/docs/versions/unversioned/guides/configuration.md

     -   `versionCode`

-        Version number required by Google Play.
+        Version number (integer) required by Google Play.
 Increment by one for each release. <https://developer.android.com/studio/publish/versioning.html>.

     -   `config`